 Trifacta provides all users—not just those who can execute an SQL pivot or unpivot statement—to connect with data across multiple languages and systems.
 No longer do businesses have to rely on only those with extensive training to analyze the tables and data.
 With Trifacta, firms can engage with data in new ways, and it’s user-friendly to empower all users.
 Even with these features that make Trifacta easy to use, analysts don’t have to sacrifice the benefits of traditional SQL statements.
 This tool helps users balance the benefits with the challenges in a visual and easy-to-use tool.

-To Learn how Trifacta can help make your SQL pivot and unpivot statements viable download the eBook.
+To Learn how Trifacta can help make your SQL pivot and unpivot statements viable schedule a demo.